 This curious cat followed me throughout the tour of the church (notice the first photo as well).

-On the north side of the Church is the ruins of the ancient Tell (Mound).
+On the north side of the Church is the ruins of the ancient Tel (Mound).
 This ancient layered city dates to the Iron age through the Hellenistic period.

-Adjacent to the Tell, there is a stream (called "Beit Haemek" creek, or Nahal Bet-Haemek in Hebrew), the source of the water for the site and also used as a water canal and part of the natural harbor.
+Adjacent to the Tel, there is a stream (called “Beit Haemek” creek, or Nahal Bet-Haemek in Hebrew), the source of the water for the site and also used as a water canal and part of the natural harbor.
 The Arabic name of the valley is Wady Jiddin, named after the Yehiam Crusader fortress which is located 13km upstream.

-On the Tell there are a few traces of ruins, such as a long walled section on the southern side :
+On the Tel there are a few traces of ruins, such as a long walled section on the southern side :

 Near the beach are rock cuttings, perhaps part of a sandstone quarry.
 A cave is located on the south-west side.